alphillips/simple-spring-boot-app/README.md

 A very simple Spring Boot app

-For demonstrating the workflow in the presentation [insert demo link]
+For demonstrating the workflow in the presentation  [Java on cloud.gov.au](https://navy-viper.hyperdev.space)

 ## Prerequisites